paradoxuum/centurion/README.md

 ## Usage

-All classes must best decorated with `@Cmdx` in order for their commands to be registered.
+All classes must be decorated with `@Cmdx` in order for their commands to be registered.

 The command registry then looks for all methods annotated with `@Command` in this class.